chelsieee/COVID-19-DASHBOARD/README.md

 Project is: _in progress_

 ## Inspiration
-Project inspired by the fact that many people have to search and went on different government pages to have access to COVID-19 data and in this project, I try to combine all continent/city data into a simple website with the search function to visualise the key data in a more user-friendly way
+Project inspired by the fact that many people have to search and went on different government pages to have access to COVID-19 data.
+In this project, I try to combine all continent/city data into a simple website with the search function to visualise the key data in a more user-friendly way

 ## Contact
 Created by [@Chelsie](https://www.linkedin.com/in/chelsie-fu/) - feel free to contact me!